 Six of the world's seven species of marine turtle inhabit the Great Barrier Reef World Heritage Area.
-In this area, declines in nesting numbers have been puted for loggerhead and hawksbill turtles and there are indications of population declines in great turtle.
-Flatback and olive ridley turtles are rarely sighted in the Marine Park but are thought to inhabit nearshore / inshore muddy bottom habitats.
-The leatherback turtle is found matnly in deeper offshore waters.
+In this area, declines in nesting numbers have been noted for loggerhead20 and hawksbill21 turtles and there are indications of population declines in green turtle22.
+Flatback23 and olive ridley24 turtles are rarely sighted in the Marine Park but are thought to inhabit nearshore / inshore muddy bottom habitats.
+The leatherback turtle is found mainly in deeper offshore waters25.